joinpursuit/Pursuit-Core-Web-Unit-1-Exercises-By-Topics/README.md

 ### 1. [startHi](https://codingbat.com/prob/p191022)

-You are writing software for a robot that needs to identify when a human is saying hi to it.
+You are writing software for a robot named A21 that needs to identify when a human is saying hi to it.
 You are given the task of writing a JavaScript function, that given a string that represents the speech-to-text result, returns true if the string starts with `"hi"` and false otherwise.

 **Function signature**: `startHi(string) → boolean`